Meet the League's Advisory Committee, followed by our regular Board of Directors.

 Arlan ran for State Representative of House District 18 in 2008.
 He said then, “I know the struggles of the people of East Texas; I live them,” says Foster.
 “I’m a working man.”
 Arlan ran as a Democrat in that race and saw how straight ticket voting harms those running in “down ballot” races.
 He fully supports the League of Independent Voters’ commitment to open and competitive elections, including ending straight ticket voting, independent non-partisan redistricting reform and the full right of Texans to petition for a public vote – aka Initiative, Referendum and Recall.

 David Jones grew up in Ohio and is a US Air Force Veteran and came to Austin in the early 90s.
 David is an experienced, accomplished, and dynamic Health and Wellness Advocate with over 20 years of experience.
 He has a master’s degree in business management.
 He previously worked as a Code Enforcement Assistant, Licensed Insurance Agent, and HIV/AIDS Education and Prevention Specialist.
-He has volunteered for a number of organizations in Austin and is working to revamp the LIV website.
+He has volunteered for a number of organizations in Austin focused on teant's rights.
 David is also an experienced speaker who remains active in Toastmasters in Austin.
+David helped create and design the LIV website.